How to group conditions

 (the subject of a message contains the phrase Newsletter)

 The outcome we wanted to achieve was different:

 (Sender belongs to the Marketing group And the Recipient is external)

-- External email addresses if the subject of a message contains "Offer" or "Newsletter" phrase.
+- external email addresses if the subject of a message contains the phrase Offer or Newsletter;

-if the sent mail contains at least one attachment.
+if these messages contain at least one attachment.

 Sender - this article describes how to configure the Sender condition.